+The Company determined that the fixed upfront payment of \$450.0 million and the \$12.4 million that the Company received in relation to the Additional Covenants should be allocated to the License Sale.
 The Company determined that the License Sale was completed on May 6, 2021, when it transferred the license and CSL Behring assumed full responsibility for the development and commercialization of the Product.
 At Closing, the Company evaluated the amounts of potential payments and the likelihood that the payments will be received.
 The Company utilized the most likely amount method to estimate the variable consideration to be included in the transaction price.
 Since the Company cannot control the achievement of regulatory and first commercial sales milestones, the Company concluded that the potential payments are constrained as of Closing.
 The Company determined that it would recognize revenue related to these payments only to the extent that it becomes probable that no significant reversal of recognized cumulative revenue will occur thereafter.
 Similarly, the Company records expenses related to its existing license and other agreements as well as its financial advisor for a mid-single digit percentage of any such revenue recognized associated to meeting a milestone.
-The Company includes payments related to sales milestones in the transaction price when their achievement becomes probable, and it will include royalties on the sale of Product once these have been earned.
-During the three months ended March 31, 2022, the Company did not recognize any license revenue (nil for same period in 2021).
+The Company includes payments related to sales milestones in the transaction price when their achievement becomes probable, and it will include royalties on the sale of the Product once these have been earned.
+The Company recognized nil and \$462.4 million of license revenue in the three and nine months ended September 30, 2021 related to the License Sale.
+During the three and nine months ended September 30, 2022, the Company did not recognize any license revenue.